supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 You should test your conditional access policies to ensure they working as expected.

 1. Open a new 'Inprivate' browser tab and then browse to [https://www.office.com](https://www.office.com).

-    - When prompted, log in as DebraB:
+    - When prompted, log in as:

    | Setting | Value |
    | :--- | :--- |